 ‘Blue Sceptre’ with mid-blue flowers and ‘Bressingham Spire’ with a deep lavender purple flower are two other exceptional varieties.

-Aconitum carmichaelii is a fall-blooming species that I enjoyed last summer at the Montreal Botanic Gardens; I enjoyed it so much that I obtained seed and started my own.
-In January, the seed was sown in a cold frame, allowed to freeze and thaw naturally for several months, and I notice that I have a few seedlings starting to germinate right now.
+Aconitum carmichaelii is a fall-blooming species that I enjoyed last summer at the Montreal Botanic Gardens; I enjoyed it so much that I obtained seeds and started my own.
+In January, the seed was sown in a cold frame, allowed to freeze and thaw naturally for several months, and I noticed that I have a few seedlings starting to germinate right now.

 The seeds do require that cold stratification for successful germination.